 You also get peace of mind for Christmastime knowing that you’ll be able to check off most of the things on Santa’s list.

 Is a Christmas Club account right for me?

 This isn’t a yes or no answer; it completely depends on the type of saver you are.
 If you’re diligent enough to save each month without spending what you’re saving, then this will make saving money even easier for you.
 You’re able to set aside your money without even thinking about it, and you don’t have to worry about an early withdrawal penalty.

 If you’re the kind of person who needs access to your savings for peace of mind, then you might not be a good person for a Christmas Club account.
 Save your money in a regular savings account at your current financial institution or put it away in a savings account somewhere else so that you’re less likely to withdraw it.

-Another option is to start out with a high interest savings account and set up automatic drafts for your account to build up your savings.
-This is the same premise as a Christmas Club account, only there’s not a penalty when you make a withdrawal.
+Another option is to start with a high-interest savings account and set up automatic drafts for your account to build up your savings.
+This is the same premise as a Christmas Club account, only there’s no penalty when you make a withdrawal.